 Insurance companies are known for doing whatever it takes to maximize their own profits.
 That includes blaming fatal accident victims for causing their own death.
 Even if the insurance company can prove that your loved one was partly responsible, your family may be entitled to recover damages.

-Florida has pure comparative fault laws.
+Florida has modified comparative fault laws.
 Fault is allocated between all parties to an accident.
 Injured parties can recover partial compensation if they’re partly responsible for their own injuries.
+But they cannot recover any money if they share most of the fault for the accident.
 The same principles apply in wrongful death cases.

 So, if the insurance company can prove that your loved one was 25% responsible for the accident that caused their death, you can take home 75% of your compensation.